RasaHQ/rasa-demo/data/nlu/nlu.md

 - you are so smart
 - That's awesome.
 - Got it
+- you are ideal
 - you good
+- Great information
+- I mean to say that I liked the explanation

 ## intent:chitchat/ask_builder
 - By whom were you built?